xiaody/urw-loader/README.md

-A minimalist JavaScript loader that you can actually understand and extend.
+A minimalist frontend resource loader that you can actually understand and extend.

 701 bytes (gzip)